 The introduction to our chapter in Innovations in NLP

 says The Clean Community has “a high value of working collaboratively”.
-At the recent NLP Leadership Summit (London, Nov 2012) Michael Hall and Frank Pucelik posed the question "How do we need to cooperate, even collaborate, as leaders in the field?"
+At the recent NLP Leadership Summit (London, Nov 2012) Michael Hall and Frank Pucelik posed the question "How do we cooperate, even collaborate, as leaders in the field?"
 Co-incidentally, we have just completed a University of Michigan coursera.com

 course entitled ‘Model Thinking’, in which one of the modules included “seven ways to produce cooperation”.

 We began to wonder: What does it mean to ‘collaborate’?
 Is it the same or different as ‘cooperating’?
 Where does ‘co-inspiring’ fit in?
 What does a clean approach add to the mix?
 And how do we do

 The etymology of collaboration and cooperation has much the same meaning: “to work together”.
 Yet collaborating feels different to cooperating.
 When we were discussing this with some Dutch friends they instantly said that there was a huge distinction for them.
 As an example they cited Holland’s occupation by Nazi forces during World War II where collaborating was viewed very different to cooperating.
 You could cooperate in the interest of your own survival, but if you were seen to collaborate you were considered a traitor.

 helps to make the distinction clear.
 It defines cooperate

 as a “joint operation or action” or “assistance or willingness to assist”.
 While collaborate

 (often followed by on, with, etc.) means “the act of working with another or others on a joint project”.

 We can cooperate without working on a joint project.
 I can cooperate by actively assisting you, and I can cooperate by passively agreeing not to obstruct your plans.
 But if we collaborate we are both actively engaged in working together towards a mutual outcome